KUTCHY ® White Paper

 This is a certificate that cryptographically proves your intelectual property right from World Intellectual Property Organization’s (WIPO) of trade marks and points our where the logo (or name) and certificate can be obtained and verified in a BIMI record defined in a TXT DNS record like default._bimi.[yourdomain.com].

-The BIMI record with link to your logo and certificate will make it possible for the recepient of your emails to see your logo in their inbox of your email, for them to trust your emails.
+The BIMI record with link to created logo and certificate will make it possible for the recepient of your emails to see your logo in their inbox of your email, for them to trust your emails.

 It is a EV (extended Validation) certificate for your trade mark's logo, not for your homepage https connection.
+The certificate is usually allowed to be used for s/mime encryption and signature.

 DNS (Domain Name System) settings